cyberwizardinstitute/externalresources/README.md

 # Tutorials About Everything
 * [Bento](https://www.bento.io/) has curated tutorials about HTML, CSS, JavaScript, Databases, and more!
 * [Khan Academy](https://www.khanacademy.org/) - Free practice exercises and videos about a variety of subjects!
 Includes sections on math, computer science (algorithms, cryptography and information theory), and computer programming tutorials for JavaScript, HTML, and CSS
+* [Exercism](http://exercism.io/) is similar to [nodeschool](http://nodeschool.io), in that it is run from the command line, and the lessons are contributed by community members.
+Lessons are available for several languages, including JavaScript.
+No node lessons (use nodeschool to learn you the node.js!).
+* [codewars](http://www.codewars.com) is similar to Exercism, but in the browser.

 # What's programming all about?
 * some things to get you started thinking about the kinds of things computers do: http://pgbovine.net/computer-science.htm